harshita-g/harshitagupta.github.io/_pages/about.md

 Hi!
 I’m Harshita, a recent Master’s student in Computer Science at NJIT specializing in Data Engineering and Machine Learning.

 I am a machine learning enthusiast who loves finding patterns in data and transforming them into insights.
-I enjoy building scalable, practical solutions — my mindset is simple: *if there’s a problem, there’s an AI solution for that*.
+I enjoy building scalable, realtime solutions.

 Beyond academics, I’m passionate about applying AI to real-world challenges, from automating data workflows to developing intelligent applications.
 My goal is to combine technical depth with creativity to build systems that are both efficient and impactful.